python-attrs/attrs/docs/api.rst

       ``attrs`` also comes with a serious business alias ``attr.attrib``.

-   The object returned by `attr.ib` also allows for setting the default and the validator using decorators:
+   The object returned by `attr.ib` also allows for setting the default, the validator, and the converter using decorators:

    .. doctest::